 The Nafufians, hunter gatherers in Jordan, were making bread with wild cereal 12,500 BCE.
 The master formula for ancient bread is to grind dried grain into a paste or flour, add water and yeast, let the stuff ferment, tear it in pieces and cook the pieces on a hot surface.
 People know how to grind and mill flour, and bake bread before the science was understood.
 The master formula for a loaf of bread is to make paste of flour and water and handle the paste until to becomes a mass of dough and put pieces of dough on the hot surface and bake it.

-Wheat flour before the 19th century was usually whole wheat flour or meal.
-White flour became a standard miller’s product after the development of steel roller milling.
+White bread was once a high value product, and became a widely available commodity.
+White flour became a standard miller’s product, a commodity, and staple for consumers after the development of steel roller milling.
 White flour is highly refined – the bran and germ of the wheat kernel are milled out.
 White flour does not require refrigerated storage.
 It is shelf stable.
 White flour is nearly pure starch.
 White bread flour milled from high protein wheat (Canadian All-Purpose is bread flour) has more gliadin and glutenin, the insoluble proteins that bond to form gluten than white cake or pastry flour.
 Bleaching became legal in the US in the 20th century.
 It does not affect nutrition but bothers some bakers and consumers.
-White bread was once a high value product, and became a widely available commodity.
 European food scientists debated about the effects of industrial mixing methods on the quality of white bread.
 Consumers accepted the convenience and low price of sliced bread.
 Through much of the 20th century American bakers concentrated on making sandwich bread.
 Nutritionists criticized white flour in the 1930s.
-American regulatory decision makers required the enrichment of white flour with essential nutrients.
+American regulatory decision makers required the enrichment of white flour with nutrients.
 Consumers became suspicious that mass-production white bread lacked culinary or nutritional quality.
-Some independent bakers used baking technique to produce better white bread.
+Some independent artisan bakers used baking technique to produce better white bread.

 A home baker and an artisan baker can make whole wheat bread with starters, soakers, sponges, barms and sponges.
 This gives the loaf time for preliminary fermentation which adds flavour.
 It also allows for more gluten formation which starts when flour and water are mixed.
 Bakers hydrate whole wheat flour more intensely that bread flour.
 Sugar it is hygroscopic and weakens (relaxes) gluten.
 Small amounts relax gluten for flow and rise much.
 With time and hydration, loave with whole wheat flour, water and sugar will form gluten and shape up and bake into loaves that crown up.
 A commercial baker working in with pans will not have time or space to let loaves rise slowly and could enhance whole wheat dough with vital wheat gluten and enrich the dough with sugar.
 These recipes may use about 6 g. (less than a tablespoon) of gluten to 300 g. of whole wheat flour.
 In bread machine recipes, gluten may run at a tablespoon and sugar(s) to 1 ½ to 2 tbsp. per cup of flour.